lf-lang/embedded-lab/docs/src/Peripherals.md

     }
     ```

-    A bit of detective work (or writing a program that prints the values) reveals the following values:
+    A bit of detective work (Section 2.3.1.7, List of Registers, of the [RP2040 Datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf) or writing a program that prints the values) reveals the following values:

     ```
     PICO_DEFAULT_LED_PIN: 25